Matmac945/Max4Live/README.md

 # Max4Live
-Some max 4 live devices I have programmed to help me perform, or just a little fun experiments.
+Some max 4 live devices I programmed to help me perform, or just a little fun experiments.